QuintessaQ/CS_interview_cheatsheet/OOP_related.md

     - slow
 - Abstract class:
     - can provide complete default code and/or just the details that have to be overriden. - in case of abstract class, a class may only extend only one abstract class.
+    -  An abstract class cannot be used to create objects (to access it, it must be inherited from another class).
+    - An abstract method can only be used in an abstract class, and it does not have a body.
     - an abstract class can have non-abstract methods
     - an abstract class can have instance variables
     - contain constructor